input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-6.md

 8. 	_Optional Exercise (Easy to Medium)._

-    Work with other Pioneers to explore the network topology by testing connections between relays within and across different countries and continents.
+    Work with other Testnet stakepool operators to explore the network topology by testing connections between relays within and across different countries and continents.
     What is the longest connection you can make and still have a good chance of producing blocks?
     What is the optimal node setup?
 Is network bandwidth more important than latency?